-There are 7.6 billion people in the world (2018).
+There are 7.6 billion people in the world (as of 2018).
 A lot of things happen to those people in any given day.
 Some good, some bad.
 Yet most international news sites seem to be a run-down of the most atrocious, tragic, gory, unjust and awful things to happen to the most unfortunate on our planet.

 If you feel what others feel easily, it’s madness to be plugged into it every day.
 Being exposed to such a horrid and tragic selection of what goes on in the world on a daily basis is downright toxic for the mind and heart.

 I am writing this for myself as much as anyone else.